Shopify/tapioca/README.md

 To solve this you will have to create your own DSL compiler able that understands the `Encryptable` DSL and can generate the RBI definitions representing the actual shape of `CreditCard` at runtime.

-To do so, create the new DSL compiler inside the `sorbet/tapioca/compilers` directory of your application with the following contents:
+To do so, you need to create a new DSL compiler similar to the following:

 ```rb
 module Tapioca